YoussefHindi/10666089_autonomous_nav/README.md

 ### EXTRA Improvement to the State of the Art

-In this secion i chose to improve the path planning algorithm by applying different path planning methods to th state of the art.
-The importance of this section is not easily identifiable as different path planning algorithims has it's advantages and disadvantages such as getting stuck in local minima or high computational time for path calculation etc. check this [paper](https://www.researchgate.net/publication/320774676_Path_Planning_Algorithms_A_comparative_study) for further details about the importance of different path planning algorithims and the importance of each.
+In this section i chose to improve the path planning algorithm by applying different path planning methods to th state of the art.
+The importance of this section is not easily identifiable as different path planning algorithims has it's advantages and disadvantages such as getting stuck in local minima or high computational time for path calculation etc. check this [paper](https://www.researchgate.net/publication/320774676_Path_Planning_Algorithms_A_comparative_study) for further details comparing different path planning algorithims and the importance of each.

-Change the vrep scene and open the scene "youssef_testing_pp_algorithm" in ('10666089_autonomous_nav/autonomous_navigation_wss/turtlebot_simulation/src/vrep_simulation/scenes/') this scene is more empty with less obstacles where you can notice the robots path easier.
+Change the vrep scene and open the scene "youssef_testing_pp_algorithm" in ('10666089_autonomous_nav/autonomous_navigation_wss/turtlebot_simulation/src/vrep_simulation/scenes/youssef_testing_pp_algorithm') this scene is more empty with less obstacles where you can notice the robots path easier.
 The implemented algorithim doesn't see obstacles so make sure the set target point for the robot doesn't have an obstacle in between.

 Leaving all up and running including hector SLAM and close any running path planning launch files and run the following launch file:
 ```